top of page

 Modern pain science teaches us that back pain isn't purely physical.
 Stress, anxiety, and fear of movement can all contribute to persistent symptoms.
 Understanding pain as a complex experience involving both body and mind can be empowering and aid recovery.

-This Back Care Awareness Week, I encourage you to view spinal health holistically.
+Viewing spinal health holistically makes a real difference.
 Small, consistent changes in how you move, sit, exercise, and manage stress can yield significant benefits for your back health and overall wellbeing.